jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 - `[lifetime]` represents the duration of the token in seconds.
   Once generated, the token's lifetime cannot be extended.
+  It must consider as maximum lifetime of an VPN session.
   For instance, setting the lifetime to 8 hours means the client will disconnect after 8 hours from the initial authentication and will need to re-authenticate.